ulfimlg/FlappyBirdTypingTutor-/README.md

 FlappyBirdTypingTutor
 ===============

-An AI agent that learns to play [Flappy Bird Typing Tutor by Mr Speaker](https://www.mrspeaker.net/dev/game/flappy/), that I buld as my University Project.
+An AI agent that learns to play [Flappy Bird Typing Tutor by Mr Speaker](https://www.mrspeaker.net/dev/game/flappy/), that I built as my University Project.

 How-to
 ------